Heimerdinger Build Guide by Bruticus

 It is absolutely imperative to ALWAYS have 3 turrets on the map at all times.
 This means do not keep placing your turrets on the front line where minions or a champion can easily kill them.
 If you can keep them alive, they give you amazing zone control.
 Be sure to spread them far enough apart so they don't die to AOE spells.
 Basically I always try to have 3 turrets up and running on the map, and 3 turret kits in reserve for emergencies.

 The turret's laser beams proc spell vamp, Rylai's and Liandry's.
 The lasers proc as though they are multi target spells.
-Thus, after testing I do not feel as though Liandry's, Rylai's or spell vamp is very useful on Heimer.
+After testing I do not feel as though Liandry's, Rylai's or spell vamp is very useful on Heimer.
+Rylai's isn't terrible on Heimer, he still benefits from the health and AP, but the slow is almost negligible in many cases.

 Starting the game